NoelKocheril/Python101/Lesson 02/Lesson02.md

 What does it mean to add a number to a letter?
 Should we interpret this as concatenating the two strings "a" and "1" together?
 Should this result in an error?
 Should 'a' be converted into a number?
 If so, what should the letter 'a' to equal to as a number?

-Note 1: Python is a dynamically typed language and issues like this will crop up very often which will only present itself at run time (when the code is executing), like when trying to add two varaibles together.
+Note 1: Python is a dynamically typed language and issues like this will crop up very often which will only present itself at run time (when the code is executing), like when trying to add two variables together.

 Note 2: Python handles this situation ("'a' + 1") by raising an TypeError exception.
 (We will get into the details of this at a later point in the course)